 In addition to the header fields defined here, the Message interface contains a built-in facility for supporting property values.
 In effect, this provides a mechanism for adding optional header fields to a message.

-Properties allow a client, via message selectors (see Section 3.8 ""), to have a JMS provider select messages on its behalf using application-specific criteria.
+Properties allow a client, via message selectors (see Section 3.8 "Message selection"), to have a JMS provider select messages on its behalf using application-specific criteria.

 Property names